 Being charged with a criminal offense is a serious matter.
 Felony and misdemeanor convictions can have serious consequences.
 A conviction can result in a prison sentence, loss of freedom, and diminished job prospects.
-It’s important to have an experienced Georgia criminal attorney by your side.
 The prosecutor’s job is to fight hard to get a conviction.
-You need an experienced Georgia criminal defense attorney in your corner who will fight for your rights and make sure you get every benefit that the law allows.
+It’s important to have an experienced Georgia criminal attorney by your side who will fight for your rights, and make sure you get every benefit the law allows.

 An arrest does not equal a conviction.
-When you hire Georgia criminal and DUI attorney Michael Kay, he will look at every nook and cranny of your case to see what defenses you have.
-Even if you committed the crime you’re being charged with, you still may have many defenses, and available strategies to help with your case.
+When you hire Georgia criminal, and DUI attorney Michael Kay, he will look at every aspect of your case to see what defenses and strategies you have.

 You may be innocent.
-Georgia criminal and DUI attorney Michael Kay has represented many people charged with crimes they didn’t do.
-Mr. Kay had to either fight with prosecutors to get charges dropped, or take the case all the way through a jury trial.
-Just because you didn’t commit the crime you were charged with doesn’t necessarily mean the prosecutor will rollover and dismiss your charges.
+Georgia criminal and DUI attorney Michael Kay has represented many people charged with crimes they didn’t commit.
+Mr. Kay had to either negotiate with prosecutors to get charges dropped, or take the case all the way through a jury trial.
+Just because you didn’t commit the crime you were charged with doesn’t necessarily mean the prosecutor will rollover, and dismiss your case.

 You may also be innocent, and may not even know it.
-Is the crime you are charged with fit the definition of a crime in Georgia.
+Do the charges fit the definition of a crime under Georgia law?
 Maybe, and maybe not.

-Michael Kay looks at every case as if it’s going to trial, and will take your case to trial, if that is what you want.
-Michael Kay has extensive trial experience.
+Michael Kay looks at every case as if it’s going to trial, and will take your case to trial, if that is what you choose.
 You have a Constitutional right to a trial by jury, and nobody can take that away from you.

-Not everyone wants to go to trial.
-That is your choice too.
-If you choose to avoid trial, and want to enter a plea deal, Michael Kay can help negotiate the best possible outcome with the prosecutor.
+Due the the individual circumstances of your case, if you choose to avoid trial, and want to enter into a plea deal, Michael Kay can help negotiate the best possible outcome with the prosecutor.